Cost of LivingUpdated May 2026

 Stable

-Reviewed by Sarah Chen, Senior Cost-of-Living Analyst|Last verified: March 2026|Sources: BLS, Census Bureau, HUD
+Reviewed by Sarah Chen, Senior Cost-of-Living Analyst|Last verified: May 2026|Hybrid official/model data|Sources: CostOfCity model using U.S. Census ACS rent anchor (B25064)

 Share:XFLRWE

-Average Cost of Living Price in Akron
+Average Cost of Living in Akron

 Typical Cost Range in Akron

-+3% vs national average
+-18% vs national average

 LowNational avg: $4,000High

-What Affects Cost of Living Prices in Akron?
+What Affects Cost of Living in Akron?

-Understanding cost of living costs in Akron requires understanding the city itself.
+Understanding cost of living in Akron requires understanding the city itself.
 The economy runs on an economy running on agricultural processing, regional healthcare, and a quiet but growing remote-work population.
 Craft beer, farmers markets, and an increasingly diverse food scene that doesn't require a second mortgage to enjoy.
 And the climate adds its own wrinkle: lake-effect snow and ice create plumbing emergencies that don't happen in warmer markets.
 Budget accordingly.

 What Matters Most